its-me-abi/pyexecutable/README.md

 ## 📦 What is this?

-`pyexecutable.py` provides a `builder` class to programmatically invoke PyInstaller with custom configurations, supporting:
+`pyexecutable.py` provides a `builder` class to programmatically invoke PyInstaller with custom configurations,
+by doing it we can turn a python script into a executable file
+supporting:

 - One-file / one-dir builds
 - Hidden imports